 The Arizona Genome Stewardship Act is a Constitutional amendment that aims to protect indigenous genomes and aspires to drastically reduce or eliminate agriculture production and consumption while installing various land-use fines, prohibitions, and consumer surcharges.

 The Citizens of Western Watersheds have introduced a Constitutional Amendment in Arizona called the Arizona Genome Stewardship Act.
-The amendment seeks to establish what they call “Consumers Of Accountability, Sentience, Transformation” (C.O.A.S.T.)
-Commission Trust Fund to assess, collect and manage consumer, commercial, industrial, and exploitive, aquatic, and terrestrial animal and toxic consumer product penalty fees.
+The amendment seeks to establish what they call the “Consumers Of Accountability, Sentience, Transformation” (C.O.A.S.T.)
+Commission Trust Fund to assess, collect, and manage consumer, commercial, industrial, and exploitative, aquatic, and terrestrial animal and toxic consumer product penalty fees.

-The commission will charge the 75% aquatic and terrestrial animal or toxic product penalty fee at the point of sale.
-It will nearly double the price of every consumer product that derives from an animal product or goods that contain any toxic chemicals, including packaged or processed products that incorporate added colors, flavors, nutritional enhancers, oils, sodium, sweeteners, and so on.
+The commission will charge a 75% penalty fee for aquatic and terrestrial animals or toxic products at the point of sale.
+It will nearly double the price of every consumer product derived from an animal product or goods that contain any toxic chemicals, including packaged or processed products that incorporate added colors, flavors, nutritional enhancers, oils, sodium, sweeteners, and so on.
 This will include dairy products, eggs, fish, soft drinks, fast food, automobiles, gasoline, and other consumer goods.

 According to Citizens of Western Watersheds, the 75% fee reflects the “external cost imposed upon society by aquatic and terrestrial or other toxic product production.”